| Objects |

 Ultra High Contrast Filters

-Lumicons narrow band pass filter (24nm) isolates the two doubly ionized oxygen lines (496
+Baader and ProStar narrow band pass filter isolates the two doubly ionized oxygen lines (496

 and 501nm) and the hydrogen-beta line (486nm) emitted by planetary and most emission